tonitomaatti/MatrixCalc/README.md

 ## HowTo

-- Some examples in NewMain.java
+- Some examples of functionality in NewMain.java